interpretml/interpret-text/README.md

 ### Explainability:

-The ClassicalTextExplainer offers a painfree API to surface explainations inherent to supported models.
+The ClassicalTextExplainer offers a painfree API to surface explanations inherent to supported models.
 The natively supported linear models such as linear regression and logisitic regression are considered to be glass-box explainers.
 A glass-box explainer implies a model that is innately explainable, where the user can fully observe and dissect the process adopted by the model in making a prediction.
 The family of linear models such as logistic regression and ensemble methods like random forests can be considered to be under the umbrella of glass-box explainers.
 Neural networks and Kernel based models are usually not considered glass-box models.

 By default, the ClassicalTextExplainer leverages this inherent explainability by exposing weights and importances over encoded tokens as explanations over each word in a document.
 In practice, these can be accessed through the visualization dashboard or the explanation object.